 We recommend you do both isometric and isotonic hip strengthening exercises.
 Isometric exercises use static muscle holds usually lasting 6 seconds or more.
-Isometrics can be done lying down or in standing (shown below).
+Isometrics can be done lying down or standing (shown below).

 Isotonic exercises are a more traditional approach where the muscle is lengthened and shortened in a slow fashion.
-Bridging, side-lying hip abduction, the pelvic drop, and sit-to-stand exercises are examples of isotonic exercises.
+Bridging, side-lying hip abduction, pelvic drop, and sit-to-stand exercises are examples of isotonic exercises.

-Doing the glute bridge with your feet staggered slightly increases the load to your affected glute tendons.
+Doing the glute bridge with your feet staggered slightly increases the load on your affected glute tendons.
 This is a great isotonic exercise to start with.
 Be sure to perform each repetition slowly.
 Concentrate on squeezing your glute at the top.
 Do 3 sets of 12 to 15 repetitions each day.

 Weight-Bearing Glute Isometric Holds

-This is a great isometric exercise to begin with.
+This is a great isometric exercise, to begin with.
 Keep in mind that you will be standing on your affected side and lifting your unaffected leg.
 Hold for a minimum of 6 seconds (and up to 10 seconds).
 Concentrate on squeezing your glute and keeping your body straight.
 Do 3 sets of 10 to 12 repetitions each day.